 Coverage for your dependents is not free.
-You must make monthly payments to cover the cost by paying directly to UNITE HERE HEALTH.
+You must make monthly payments to cover the cost either by paying directly to UNITE HERE HEALTH or through payroll deduction, depending on the terms of your CBA.
+Contact your employer when you need more information about paying for your share of your dependent's coverage, or for help setting up payroll deductions.
 Call the Fund at (800) 419-4373 for more information about when your dependent's coverage starts.